With 90% of all organizations using content marketing to get in front of their customers — your blog is up against a lot

 #7 – Not Answering Comments On Your Blog

 If you ignore people that comment on your blog, they are not likely to comment again and this is a major blogging mistake.
 Building a community in your comments is a great way to show people you care.

 While you may not be able to answer all of the comments or you may not be able to answer many when your blog gets very popular, if you’re starting out, you are not at that stage.
-You need to take the time to answer comments.
+You need to take the time to answer the comments.

 Become an Online Marketing Master

 Now that you know these blogging mistakes to avoid, don’t let the learning stop there.
 Continue reading through our site and look at my review of an online affiliate school I’ve been a part of for over 10 years now.